 - If you have already passed Grade 12 and you are admitted to a specific BEng programme, your admission is final. - If you are still in Grade 12 when you apply, you may be admitted to a specific BEng programme based on your Grade 11 results.
 However, this admission is provisional.
-For your admission to be finalised, the following is necessary: - You must submit written proof that you have obtained a National Senior Certificate, or equivalent, that meets the admission requirements of the particular degree programme. - Your admission scores, based on your Grade 12 final examination marks, must meet the particular programme's threshold score (described above in Section 2.4.1.2.2).
+For your admission to be finalised, the following is necessary: - You must submit written proof that you have obtained a National Senior Certificate, or equivalent, that meets the admission requirements of the particular degree programme. - Your admission scores, based on your Grade 12 final examination marks, must be the same or better than your admission scores based on your Grade 11 marks, or must meet the particular programme's admission threshold (described above in Section 2.4.1.2.2).